-Lost Coast Ride
+Lost Coast Adventure

 Here's your opportunity to explore the scenic Lost Coast in Northern California.
 The Lost Cost is a remote area of the California Northern Coast in Humbolt and Mendocino Couties, which includes the Kings Range.
 It was named the "Lost Cost" after the area experienced depopulation in the 1930's, In addition, the steepness and related geo-technical challenges of the remote coastal mountains made this stretch of coastline too costly for state for state highway or county road builders to establish routes through the rugged lanscape, leaving it the most undeveloped and remote portion of the California Coast.

 Your adventure begins at the coastal town of Fort Bragg located along the scenic State Route 1 in Mendocino County California.
 You will travel north on this scenic route until it veers into a redwood grove, at this point your off-road adventure begins into rugged and remote lanscape known as the Lost Coast.
 You will have the opportunity to explore remote beaches and scenic overlooks along the Pacific Coast including many miles of remote redwood groves.